top of page

 XIII.
 Dreams of Flight

 The Way North depicts the journey of a Central American migrant through Mexico and his eventual arrival in the United States.
-The work consists of a series of short vignettes that capture the emotional, physical, and psychological struggles of the unnamed narrator as he makes his way north in search of a better life.
+The work consists of a series of short vignettes that capture the emotional, physical and psychological struggles of the unnamed narrator as he makes his way north in search of a better life.

-This movement quotes from the song "José Pérez León" by the norteño group Los Tigres del Norte, a ballad about a migrant making his way across Mexico who dies aboard La Bestia after running out of oxygen inside a container.
-As I was composing this movement, I had a vision of our protagonist walking around the deserted town, hearing this song on a distant radio.
-As he gets closer, the song becomes louder before disappearing again.
-This ballad also shares a motive from the opening of Mahler’s Lieder eines fahrenden Gesellen, an elegiac song cycle about a wanderer seeking meaning in a convoluted world.
+migrants crossing, and when migrants go elsewhere, people leave and the migrants become virtually uninhabited.
+This movement quotes from the song José Pérez León by the norteño group Los Tigres del Norte, a ballad about the story of a migrant making his way across Mexico.
+He dies aboard La Bestia as he runs out of oxygen inside a container on the train.
+As I was composing this movement, I had a vision of our protagonist walking around the deserted town, hearing this song on an old distant radio.
+As he gets closer, the song becomes louder before it disappears again.
+This ballad also shares a motive from the opening of Mahler's Lieder eines fahrender Gesellen, an elegiac song cycle about a wanderer seeking meaning in a convoluted world.
 Thus, Las Chepas: Ghost Town brings together three converging stories of journeymen and the pathos associated with their difficult travels.

-Elegy for the Nameless refers to a passage from the book The Beast: Riding the Rails and Dodging Narcos on the Migrant Trail by Óscar Martínez, which describes the tracks along La Bestia as a "cemetery for the nameless" because of the many people who have fallen and perished there.
+The Elegy for the Nameless refers to a passage from one of the books that I read in my research, “The Beast: Riding the Rails and Dodging Narcos on the Migrant Trail” by Óscar Martínez; which describes the tracks along La Bestia as a "cemetery for the nameless;" because of all the people who have fallen and perished along the tracks.
 I thought that honoring these nameless victims would be a suitable ending for the cycle.
-Dreams of Flight finds the elegy taking flight.
-I wanted the ending to provide a ray of hope: to allow our migrant to fly away like a bird—free, easily eclipsing the political borders that cause grief and struggle.
+Dreams of Flight finds the elegy taking off.
+I wanted the ending to provide a ray of hope: to allow our migrant to fly away like a bird, free, easily eclipsing the political borders that cause grief and struggle.